atugman/Cloud-Innovation-Summit-Docker/codelab.md

 ![alt-text-here](assets/1-61.png)

-Note: For the purposes of this lab, we’ve been using “On-demand Scans.”
-As the name suggests, these are scans that you can manually run yourself.
+_Note: For the purposes of this lab, we’ve been using “On-demand Scans.”
+As the name suggests, these are scans that you can manually run yourself._

-One of the great features of SCC is that you can automate this process – you can schedule scans to run on a continuous basis.
-This saves customers a lot of time managing manual processes involved in maintaining security and compliance measures for their organization.
+_One of the great features of SCC is that you can automate this process – you can schedule scans to run on a continuous basis.
+This saves customers a lot of time managing manual processes involved in maintaining security and compliance measures for their organization._

 This scan will take approximately 8 minutes to complete given the number of users we have in our lab.
 Be sure to stop and consult your instructor if you had any issues completing these steps, or if you have any questions about SCC as a whole.
 Otherwise, feel free to take a few moments to explore other aspects of SCC, the IBM Cloud environment that we’ve been working in today, or refresh your coffee!

-## Phase 1.4 – Review the Latest Scan and Evaluate Drift
+## Review the Latest Scan and Evaluate Drift (Phase 1.4)

 Now that the scan has completed, let’s see if we were able to improve the security posture of our environment and prepare for compliance reporting.
 Thinking back to SecureBank, this is a great chance to see the impact that our team new members (Kali Linux and Gene Hackman) have had in their short tenures as CISO and Lead Security Engineer.